madhav-sharma/aamantran-backend-v0/phase_1_design.md

         phoneInput.addEventListener('input', () => debouncedValidate(phoneInput));
       });
       ```
-  - **Server-Side Fallback**: Re-validate on submit (as existing) to ensure integrity.
+  - **Server-Side Fallback**: Re-validate on submit (as existing, but add checks for +91/10 digits or +971/9 digits) to ensure integrity.
+Strip formatting dashes before storage.
-  - **UX Notes**: Feedback is visual (e.g., border color); no blocking submit if invalid—error shown post-submit as before.
+  - **UX Notes**: Feedback is visual (e.g., border color and inline message acting as a "pop-up"); no blocking submit if invalid—error shown post-submit as before.
 Preserves form data on failure.
+Human display applied only in UI; store as plain E.164.

 #### 3. Color Codes in UI Based on Country Code (for Existing Guests)
 - **Requirement**: If feasible, visually distinguish existing guests in the table by coloring the phone cell (or row) based on the parsed country code from their E.164 phone (e.g., +1 blue for USA/Canada, +971 yellow for UAE, +44 green for UK).
 This aids quick scanning for international guests.
 Applicable only to entered users (table rows), not the add form.